 Proactive career solutions

-Leaders need to equip those impacted directly by pending change with the right skills, information and tools to take a step in the right direction.
-Partnering with a team of experts in outplacement, can be a wise choice, particularly if the changes impact a large number of employees and require the establishment of new roles with a significant shift in skillsets needed.
+Thinking too far into the future may seem daunting during challenging times, but doing right by your staff- including those you might be letting go- is important.
+That’s why providing career solutions for departing staff is a good option.
+Partnering with a team of experts in outplacement can be a wise choice, particularly if the changes impact a large number of employees and require the establishment of new roles with a significant shift in skillsets needed.

 Up-skill staff to empower them

-Management need to ensure that impacted staff are involved in activities that help them improve their self awareness and complete goal planning.
+Management need to ensure that impacted staff are involved in activities that help them improve their self-awareness and complete goal planning.
 They may need to be guided to explore other opportunities available either within the organisation or elsewhere.
-Empowering them to make choices and come to a decision about their own future is important and goes a long way to helping them accept the situation.
+Empowering them to make choices and come to a decision about their own future is important and goes a long way to help them accept the situation.

 It is also critical that staff are provided with access to training programs as needed to ensure their skills are more closely aligned to the new jobs on offer or their new career path.